 Villa Borghese is one of the largest parks (c.
 200 acres) in Rome.
 Once the property of the Borghese family, it was acquired by the state in 1901 and ceded to the city two years later, when it became a public park.

-One of the most popular corners of Villa Borghese is the Giardino del Lago (Lake Garden), which was created by the Roman architect Antonio Asprucci (1723-1808) at the end of the 18th century.
-In the centre of the lake is the small Temple of Aesculepius, an imitation of an ancient building.
+One of the most popular corners of Villa Borghese is the Giardino del Lago (Garden of the Lake), which was created by the Roman architect Antonio Asprucci (1723-1808) at the end of the 18th century.
+In the centre of the lake is the Temple of Aesculapius, an imitation of an ancient temple, which was built between 1785 and 1792 by Asprucci and his son Mario, with help from Cristoforo Unterperger (1732-98).
+Unterperger also designed the delightful Fountain of the Seahorses, which is also in Villa Borghese.